 We sit on a wooden church pew, bundled up from the cold, and enjoy the performance.
 Haydn’s Requiem is a classic and beautiful piece, but we are glad when the concert is over so we can head home to our warm hotel room.

-Prague Castle is grand.
-Inside the walls are the many residences and of course, the church.
+Prague Castle is grand as befits a European capital city.
+Inside the walls are many residences and, of course, the church.
 We tour the large halls, see the crown jewels, and finally the Cathedral of St. Vitus.

 After the Cathedral, we take a quick stroll through the Armory.
 Here there is a fantastic display of medieval weaponry and torture devices!